Michael-Reefe/Loki.jl/README.md

 ---
-### I. Introduction
+## I. Introduction

 This Julia package provides routines for reading, fitting, and plotting JWST MIRI-MRS IFU data.
-The fitting routines are based heavily on the widely used IDL tool PAHFIT (http://tir.astro.utoledo.edu/jdsmith/research/pahfit.php) from the Spitzer era, but many areas have been updated to account for the increased spectral resolution of the MIRI instrument, and special attention has been given to fitting emission lines, allowing for much more flexibile and robust fits than were possible with PAHFIT.
+The fitting routines are based heavily on the widely used IDL tool PAHFIT (http://tir.astro.utoledo.edu/jdsmith/research/pahfit.php) from the Spitzer era, but many areas have been updated to account for the increased spectral resolution of the MIRI instrument, and special attention has been given to fitting emission lines, allowing for much more flexibile and robust fits.

 As a brief overview, the mid-infrared spectrum is decomposed into
 - A stellar continuum modeled by a blackbody at a fixed temperature of $T = 5000$ K
-- A dust continuum modeled by a series of modified blackbody functions with emissivities $\propto 1/\lambda^2$ at fixed temperatures of $T \in \{35,40,50,65,90,135,200,300,500\}$
+- A dust continuum modeled by a series of modified blackbody functions with emissivities $\propto 1/\lambda^2$ at fixed temperatures of $T \in \{35,40,50,65,90,135,200,300,500\}$ K
 - Emission from Polycyclic Aromatic Hydrocarbon (PAH) molecules reperesented by Drude (or Pearson type-IV) profiles with constrained central wavelengths and widths
 - Silicate dust extinction using templates from [Kemper, Vriend, & Tielens (2004)](https://ui.adsabs.harvard.edu/abs/2004ApJ...609..826K), [Chiar & Tielens (2006)](https://ui.adsabs.harvard.edu/abs/2006ApJ...637..774C/abstract), [Ossenkopt, Henning, & Mathis (1992)](https://ui.adsabs.harvard.edu/abs/1992A&A...261..567O), or [Donnan et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.519.3691D)
 - Absorption features from water-ice, CH, and other molecules
 - Warm silicate dust emission from an AGN torus using the simplified radiative transfer model of [Gallimore et al. (2010)](https://ui.adsabs.harvard.edu/abs/2010ApJS..187..172G)
-- Emission lines from warm molecular H$_2$, hydrogen recombination, and ionized species, modeled using Gaussian, Lorentzian, Gauss-Hermite, or pseudo-Voigt profiles.
+- Emission lines from warm molecular H<sub>2</sub>, hydrogen recombination, and ionized species, modeled using Gaussian, Lorentzian, Gauss-Hermite, or pseudo-Voigt profiles.

 The code uses the [MPFIT](https://pages.physics.wisc.edu/~craigm/idl/cmpfit.html) ([Markwardt 2009](https://ui.adsabs.harvard.edu/abs/2009ASPC..411..251M)) implementation of the Levenberg-Marquardt (LM) least-squares minimization routine, as well as the simulated annealing (SA) global minimization method as implemented by [Optim](https://github.com/JuliaNLSolvers/Optim.jl), and optionally may estimate uncertainties using bootstrapping.
 The fitting procedure is performed in two steps:
 1. The emission lines are masked and the continuum + PAH features are fit with LM